Western Belorussia: Polonization

 The Belarusian population of West Belarus faced active Polonization by the central Polish authorities.
 The policy pressured Belarusian schooling, discriminated against the Belarusian language, and imposed the Polish national identity on Roman Catholics in Belarus.

 In January 1921, the starosta from Wilejka wrote of the popular mood as being one of resignation and apathy among the Western Belorussian peasants, impoverished by food requisitions by the Bolsheviks and the Polish military.
-He insisted that, although the new Belorussian schools were 'springing up everywhere' in his county, they harbored anti-Polish attitudes.
+He insisted that, although the new Belarusian schools were 'springing up everywhere' in his county, they harbored anti-Polish attitudes.

 In 1928 there were 69 schools with Belarusian language in Western Belorussia; the attendance was minimal due in part to lower quality of instruction.
 The first-ever textbook of Belarusian grammar was written only around 1918.
 In 1939, over 90% of children in Poland attended school.
 As elsewhere, the educational systems promoted Polish language there also.
 Meanwhile, the Belarusian agitators deported to the USSR from Poland were put in prison by the Soviet NKVD as bourgeois nationalists.

 Most Polish inhabitants of the region supported the policy of cultural assimilation of Belarusians as proposed by Dmowski.
 The polonization drive was inspired and influenced by Dmowski's Polish National Democracy, who advocated refusing Belarusians and Ukrainians the right of free national development.
 Władysław Studnicki, an influential Polish official, stated that Poland's engagement in the East amounts to a much needed economic colonization.
 Belarusian nationalist media was pressured and censored by the Polish authorities.

 Belarusians were divided along religious lines with roughly 70% being Orthodox and 30% Roman Catholic.
 According to Russian sources, discrimination was targeting assimilation of Eastern Orthodox Belarusians.
 The Polish church authorities promoted Polish in Orthodox services, and initiated the creation of the Polish Orthodox Societies in four cities including Slonim, Białystok, Vawkavysk, and Novogrodek.
 The Belarusian Roman Catholic priest Fr.
 Vincent Hadleŭski who promoted Belarusian in church, and Belarusian national awareness, was under pressure by his Polish counterparts.
 The Polish Catholic Church in Western Belorussia issued documents to priests about the usage of the Belarusian language rather than Polish language in Churches and Catholic Sunday Schools.
 The Warsaw-published instruction of the Polish Catholic Church from 1921 criticized priests preaching in Belarusian at the Catholic masses.